 The Privacy Act regulates the way in which personal information can be collected, the accuracy of the information, how it is kept secure, and how it is used and disclosed.
 It also provides rights to individuals to access and correct the information organisations and government agencies hold about them.

-The OPC investigates and conciliates to resolve disputes.
+The OAIC investigates and conciliates to resolve disputes.
 You will need your own legal advice to take somebody to Court if your rights are breached.

-The main work of Privacy NSW concerns privacy issues with NSW Government agencies.
+Their main work concerns privacy issues with NSW Government agencies.

 They are also concerned with privacy issues at work, at home, in the street, in business and health information.